 Rather than continue the burdensome policy of forced relocation to distant and under-serviced new cities, TADAMUN is currently researching the associated projected costs and social returns of an alternative scenario: investing in the in-situ development of ‘Izbit Khayrallah, incrementally and with the participation of local residents.
 Like all public policy, it is important to analyze in a realistic and detailed fashion, the public and private costs of alleviating the problems of unsafe or deteriorated housing stock and sub-standard services in ‘Izbit Khayrallah.
 There is sufficient public information and recent analysis to demonstrate that forced relocation and the construction of more new cities may be little more than an ineffectual placebo, which has wasted tremendous public resources and worsened rather than improved the acute challenges of inadequate housing and public services.
 TADAMUN’s upcoming studies, we believe, will reveal more economical and socially less disruptive strategies of in-situ development, in the short and long term, to improve the lives of residents and the urban challenges in many areas of Cairo.
 Stay tuned.

 Du Plessis, Jean.
 2011.
-“Losing Your Home: Assessing the Impact of Eviction.”
-UNHabitat.org.
-United Nations Human Settlements Programme.
-Accessed 22 February 2016.
+“Losing Your Home Assessing the Impact of Eviction.”
+United Nations Center for Human Settlements

 Sims, David.
 2012.
-Understanding Cairo: The Logic of a City out of Control.
-Cairo, Egypt.
-American University of Cairo Press.
+Understanding Cairo: the Logic of a City Out of Control.
+The American University in Cairo Press.